-- Income Replacement on death– It is said that single income families suffer the most when the bread-winner dies but don’t the double income families also suffer?
+Income Replacement on death– It is said that single income families suffer the most when the bread-winner dies but don’t the double income families also suffer?
 When both the spouses are working, each depends on the other’s income to take care of the joint lifestyle expenses.
-Ajay and Neha rely on both their incomes to meet their monthly expenses and the absence of any one would definitely put a strain on the other’s income.
+Ajay and Neha rely on both their incomes to meet their monthly expenses and the absence of anyone would definitely put a strain on the other’s income.
 In that case, having a term plan for both the spouses is necessary so that the claim provides a helping hand to manage expenses.

-- Unemployment – Everyone fears this word and yet it is inevitable.
-Losing one’s job is a nightmare and in the absence of contingency fund, meeting the recurrent expenses is a curse.
+Unemployment – Everyone fears this word and yet it is inevitable.
+Losing one’s job is a nightmare and in the absence of a contingency fund, meeting the recurrent expenses is a curse.
 Insurance ensures building up a corpus to take care of emergency needs or situations.

-- Planning for children’s future – With the same example of Ajay and Neha planning to have a child and with family planning comes the aspect of financial planning as well because the baby would add to the expenses.
-Moreover, both being so qualified, dream of a stable future for their child and for that they need to provide for about 10-15 lakhs of corpus to take care of the child’s educational needs.
-Buying a Child Plan, be it Traditional or a Unit Linked Plan (ULIP) with a long term horizon would ensure a sound corpus even if the parent is not around.
+Planning for children’s future – With the same example of Ajay and Neha planning to have a child and with family planning comes the aspect of financial planning as well because the baby would add to the expenses.
+Moreover, both being so qualified, dream of a stable future for their child, and for that they need to provide for about 10-15 lakhs of corpus to take care of the child’s educational needs.
+Buying a Child Plan, be it Traditional or a Unit Linked Plan (ULIP) with a long-term horizon would ensure a sound corpus even if the parent is not around.
 In fact, most specially designed child plans have a three-fold benefit:

 The maturity benefit ensures that the child’s future needs are met and the education is not hampered.

-- Even if the parent dies within the policy, the plan continues on its own as per the pre-defined scheme and future premiums are waived off.
+Even if the parent dies within the policy, the plan continues on its own as per the pre-defined scheme and future premiums are waived off.

-- The maturity benefit would anyways be paid irrespective of whether the parent is alive or not to meet the educational expenses of the child as desired.
+The maturity benefit would anyways be paid irrespective of whether the parent is alive or not to meet the educational expenses of the child as desired.

-- Creating Assets and paying off Liabilities – A major chunk of their combined income is spent in paying off their car and home loans.
+Creating Assets and paying off Liabilities – A major chunk of their combined income is spent on paying off their car and home loans.
 Neha also dreams of going on a Europe tour but first needs to pay off her liabilities.
 Having a mortgage redemption insurance plan and a ULIP takes care of the liabilities and also helps to create assets enabling Neha to fulfill her dream.

-- Tax Savings – I am listing the tax factor at the end but generally people see insurance primarily as a tax saving tool.
+Tax Savings – I am listing the tax factor at the end but generally people see insurance primarily as a tax-saving tool.
 Tax saving is just a feature of any insurance planning and it should not be the purpose.

 All said, insurance planning is mandatory for every individual but for working couples, it becomes all the more necessary since there are two incomes to plan for and to plan with.
-I hope that Ajay and Neha received sound solicitation to avail a sufficient health and life insurance coverage for those rainy days and a sunny future.
+I hope that Ajay and Neha received a sound solicitation to avail of sufficient health and life insurance coverage for those rainy days and a sunny future.